jpmolinamatute/labs/README.md

 *  ExpressJS
 *  VueJS
 *  NodeJS

-I'm also playing with ES6 clases and await/async
+I'm also getting into Angular, TypeScript and await/async